AutodeskGames/stingray-docs/source/interactive_help/playtesting/optimize_memory.md

 ## Optimize models

-The more vertices and data channels in each model asset that you add to your project, the more memory it will take to load that mesh into the game.
-You may be able to save some memory by optimizing your meshes in your modeling tool (i.e. 3ds Max or Maya) to reduce their vertex count and to remove any channels that aren't needed in the game (for example, extra UV sets).
+The more vertices and data channels in each model asset that you add to your project, the more memory it will take to load that mesh into the engine.
+You may be able to save some memory by optimizing your meshes in your modeling tool (i.e. 3ds Max or Maya) to reduce their vertex count and to remove any channels that aren't needed at runtime (for example, extra UV sets).

 There are no strict rules about what vertex counts you should aim for.
-Like with texture size, you have to balance memory requirements against the visual quality of the model when rendering in game, which depends on the size of the model, its distance from the camera, and its importance to the gameplay or the scene.
+Like with texture size, you have to balance memory requirements against the visual quality of the model when rendering in the engine, which depends on the size of the model, its distance from the camera, and its importance to the gameplay or the scene.
 Remember that you may be able to treat some models like movie set dressing: if the player will never see the back of a particular building or object, it can be a flat plane with minimal vertices.

 Unless your mesh sizes are really excessive to start with, you probably will not see as dramatic a difference in memory consumption as you do when optimizing textures.
-However, the more different meshes you have in the game at the same time, the more your small optimizations will add up.
+However, the more different meshes you have in the engine at the same time, the more your small optimizations will add up.

 ## Optimize audio

-After textures and meshes, the type of resource that typically uses the most memory in your game is audio files.
+After textures and meshes, the type of resource that typically uses the most memory in the engine is audio files.

 As with textures and meshes described above, you can reduce memory requirements by trading off sound quality.
 However, there are many other complementary techniques that you can use in addition, such as streaming audio direct from disk, and tuning the size of the memory pools allocated internally by the Wwise engine.